 Therapy should be directed by physicians who are knowledgeable in the management of Gaucher disease.
-The recommended dose for the treatment of adult patients with type 1 Gaucher disease is one 100 mg capsule administered orally three times a day at regular intervals.
-If a dose is missed, the next YARGESA capsule should be
+The recommended dose for the treatment of adult nations with type 1 Gaucher disease is one 100 mg cansule administered orally three times a day at regular intervals.
+If a dose is missed, the next YARGESA capsule should be taken at the next scheduled time

-It may be necessary to reduce the dose to one 100 mg capsule once or twice a day in some patients due to adverse reactions, such as tremor or diarrhea.
+It may be necessary to reduce the dose to one 100 mg capsule once or twice a day in some patients due to adverse reactions, such as tremor or diarrhea